asset-group/U-Fuzz/README.md

 ## 4.3 5G

 ### 4.3.1 5G Container:
-Download the 5G container from the docker hub
+Download the 5G container from the docker hub.

 Credential: